 Here in Southern Utah, we are lucky to have batteries last six months due to the extreme heat we experience much of the year.
 It drives me crazy, so I try to store only a few batteries because they are so expensive to purchase and I don’t want to see them go to waste.
 I have several lanterns that are charged and ready to go and can be used inside the house.
 I like solar ones the best because I can charge those babies during the day outside if we have sunlight, which we have a lot of here in the desert.

-I like to have flashlights in my bedroom, my guest room and my grandkids’ bunk bedroom.
-If I have company come to stay they know they have flashlights by each bed.
+I like to have flashlights in my bedroom, my guest room, and my grandkids’ bunk bedroom.
+If I have guests come to stay they know they have flashlights by each bed.
 I made this emergency bag for my room and I need to make some for my guest rooms as well.
 Survival Bed Pouch.
 All you need are some pillowcases to make these.

 This is still my favorite flashlight: Goal Zero Torch 250 Flashlight with Integrated Solar Panel.
 You can charge it via a wall outlet, in your car, by cranking it, and it also has a small solar panel built in.
 It puts out a great deal of light, and I can depend on this flashlight when I need it.
 It does not require batteries.
 My motto has always been “buy right the first time”.